grioool/marketplace-automation/README.md

 3. Start of work with Jwt.
 4. Test login and registration controllers were made.
 5. Security config.
-6. Auth controller was made.
+6. Auth and register controller was made.
 7. Structure update.
 8. Autowired change.
-9.
+9. Web config for front.
+10. Country, Town entities, repositories were added.
+11. Supply, Report entities, repositories, services, controllers were added.
+12. Subscription, Storage entities, repositories were added.